 What Are the Treatments for Colorectal Cancers?

 Treatments for these conditions largely depend on what stage the cancers are in.
-They include surgery, chemotherapy and radiation therapy.
+They may include surgery, chemotherapy and radiation therapy.
 Your gastroenterologist can recommend a surgeon if further action needs to be taken.